 Extreme Low Tide

-These courses only take place a handful of times per year, during what we call extreme low tides.
-These are greatly anticipated events for the coastal forager as the tide is so low, it uncovers areas of the sub-tidal zone and marine life we only get a chance to see 12-14 times per year if tide times permit.
+These courses only take place a handful of times per year, during what we call "extreme low tides".
+These are greatly anticipated events for the coastal forager as the tide is so low, it uncovers areas of the sub-tidal zone and marine life we only get a chance to see small number of times per year if tide times permit.
 The dates for these courses change on a yearly basis as do the "extreme low tides" To see this years course dates, please see:

 Under 16's are welcome to attend free of charge under adult supervision, however this course is primarily aimed at adults due to the course duration and depth of information you will receive.